 Join a mouth-watering culinary adventure

-Bring your family and friends on the Taste of Rhode Island tour, one of the most fun lunch experiences you’ve ever had in the place with more restaurants per capita than any city in America.
-On this mouthwatering trip, you’ll be taken all over the capital city on a culinary adventure as you’re introduced to Rhode Island’s most famous foods.
-As a special memento, everyone who completes this delicious experience will be unofficially sworn in, and receive a certificate proclaiming you a true citizen of the Ocean State.
+Bring your family and friends on the Taste of Rhode Island tour, one of the most fun lunch experiences you’ve ever had in one of America’s favorite foodie cities!
+Run by local tour company Experience Rhode Island Tours (www.experienceri.com), you’ll be taken all over the capital city on a culinary adventure as you’re introduced to Rhode Island’s most famous foods on this mouthwatering trip.
+As a special memento, everyone who completes this delicious experience will receive a certificate proclaiming you a true citizen of the Ocean State.

 Immerse yourselves in the wonders of the night sky